lejdenlazaro/hinulugang-taktak/paper.md

 ## Chapter 1: Introduction
 ### Background of the Study
 * state of tourism around the world
+  * The use of tourist spots in the tourism industry of a country has been beneficial to the country's economic state.
+It is one of the widely accepted to positively contribute to economic growth through numerous direct and indirect channels. governments are paying a greater attention  to support and promote tourism as a potential source of growth and employment and as a sector which adds value to cultural, natural and other capital with no market price. [[1](https://www.sciencedirect.com/science/article/abs/pii/S0261517720300571)]
 * state of tourism on third world countries
 * state of tourism in the philippines
 * definition and purpose of security measures of tourist spots